-Clean: your property – including carpets, curtains and the oven – We recommend that you should have the property professionally cleaned before the start of the let, thus meaning that you should then expect the property to be returned to you in the same condition at the end of the let, making allowances for reasonable wear and tear.
+This includes carpets, curtains, and the oven.
+We recommend that you should have the property professionally cleaned before the start of the let.
+This means that you can expect the property to be returned to you in the same condition at the end of the let, making allowances for reasonable wear and tear.

-Clear: your property should be clear, in as much as only essential items of furniture should remain.
-This is because there is currently more demand for unfurnished properties, and any furniture that you do leave must comply with the Furniture and Furnishings (Fire Safety) Regulations 1988, amended 1989 and 1993.
+Your property should be clear.
+Leave any furniture and essential items that you’ve stated in the rental contract, and remove any furniture that you’ve agreed to remove for the new tenant.
+Bear in mind that there is currently more demand for unfurnished properties, and any furniture that you do leave must comply with the Furniture and Furnishings (Fire Safety) Regulations 1988, amended 1989 and 1993.
 Generally speaking we find that a property does not command a higher rental when furnished.

-All gas appliances must comply with the Gas Safety (Installation and Use) Regulations 1994, as amended 1996, their being serviced and checked annually and the paperwork lodged with us.
+All gas appliances must comply with the Gas Safety (Installation and Use) Regulations 1994, as amended 1996.
+This means you’re obligated to have them serviced and checked annually and the paperwork lodged with us.
 All electrical equipment must comply with the Electrical Equipment (Safety) Regulations 1994 and General Product Safety Regulations 1994.
 Smoke detectors must be installed in rental properties.

 Marketing your property

-We will discuss with you the best way to market your property, we will provide full property descriptions, colour photographs, colour floorplans and property brochure.
+We will discuss with you the best way to market your property.
+We will provide full property descriptions, colour photographs, colour floorplans, and a property brochure.
 We will market your property through the leading property portals – Rightmove, Digital Property Group, Prime Location and Zoopla.

 We will instruct an independent professional inventory clerks from the AIIC (Association of Independent Inventory Clerks) to prepare an inventory for the protection of both parties.
 This is a detailed descriptive list of all rooms and their contents, their condition and any instances of wear or damage, supported by photographs if necessary.
 We will ask the the tenant(s) to check and sign this at the start of the tenancy to verify the content.